 Agnostic UAV LiDAR solutions

-The Routescene® UAV LiDAR solutions have been designed to fly on any aerial platform that can carry a payload of 3.3kg which includes the LidarPod plus all the peripherals, such as the UAV mounting kit, cables and GNSS antennas.
+The Routescene® UAV LiDAR solutions have been designed to fly on any aerial platform that can carry a payload of between 2.0kg (4.4lbs) and 3.3kg (7.3lbs) depending on the options you choose.
+This includes the LidarPod plus all the peripherals, such as the UAV mounting kit, cables and GNSS antennas.

 1. Mechanical integration